cakuang1/DDs3tosf/README.md

 docker build -t myimage:latest
 ```

 3. Using the new container, you are able to run the scripts in the containerized command line.
-Now you can run the setup file using this commandline.
+Now you can run the setup file using this command line.

 ```
 python3 setup.py
 ```

-4. Run the pipeline.
+### Running the pipeline
+Using the same containerized command line, you can now run the 3 scripts in order.

 ```
+python3 /etl/cleaning.py
+python3 /etl/fe.py
-python3 setup.py
+python3 /etl/push.py
 ```

-## Running the pipeline

 ## Data Source